david-git-acc/old-game-project/README.md

 # storage
 Stores the previous iterations of the game, since I didn't know what git was back then and that was my best substitute.

+# the game

+**factions**
+There are 2 factions - the purple faction (that's yours) and the whitey-orangey?? faction.
+Shoot at each other.

+**Ships**:
+The purple faction has 2 ships, plus another that never made it since development of the game stopped.

+-Standard ship: This is the ship you start as.
+Space to fire, enter to fire a self-guided rocket at the last enemy damaged (or random if none).
+-Annorax ship:

+(readme still being worked on, I had to go)